EnglishCNTT/EnglishCNTT/README.md

 - 🔭 I'm currently a student at [Phenikaa University]
 - ⚡ I'm interested in learning everything
 - ⚡ Start where you are.
 Use what you have.
 Do what you can.
-- ⚡ To me, the most important thing in life is family
+- ⚡ To me, the most important thing in my life is family

 <br />